CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 #### Certificate Requirements

 {{% alert title="Note" %}}
-For production systems it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
+For production systems it is recommended that an X.509 SSL certificate is obtained from a Certificate Authority and used for installation.
 For non-production systems, certificates can be omitted from installation and it will create and use self-signed certificates.
 This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.
 {{% / alert %}}

-An X.509 SSL wildcard certificate should be used to:
+An X.509 SSL certificate (standard or wildcard) should be used to:

 * Allow HA Services to identify themselves to clients such as Gateway.
 * Prevent unauthorised HA nodes from joining the HA cluster.